DallanQ/terraforming_mars_ares_expedition/QA.md

 You can play the phase and the bonus in any order you wish.
 So yes, you can first draw the bonus card and then play any one card (including the one you just drew).

+---
+Page 12

+Construction phase:

+During this phase, each player may play one blue or one red project card from their hand by paying its cost.
+Bonus: If you chose this phase, you can either: Draw a card before or after playing a card this phase OR you may play an additional blue or red card this phase.

 [nitrate-reducing-bacteria-question](https://boardgamegeek.com/thread/2713208/nitrate-reducing-bacteria-question)

 [research-discard](https://boardgamegeek.com/thread/2686174/research-discard)